ceejbot/nanoleaves/README.md

-  hue [number]              get or set the hue for all panels info                      get all available info about your Aurora layout                    show the panel layout off                       turn your Aurora off on                        turn your Aurora on panels                    show the panel ids saturation [number]       get or set the overall saturation temp [number]             get or set the overall color temperature token                     generate a new API access token
+  hue [number]              get or set the hue for all panels info                      get all available info about your Aurora layout                    show the panel layout mode                      get the current color mode for the Aurora off                       turn your Aurora off on                        turn your Aurora on panels                    show the panel ids random                    run a randomly-chosen effect saturation [number]       get or set the overall saturation temp [number]             get or set the overall color temperature token                     generate a new API access token